GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 layout: 'layouts/doc-post.njk'
 title: 'FLEDGE API'
 subhead: >
-  A proposal for on-device ad auctions to serve remarketing and custom audiences, without the need for cross-site third-party tracking.
+  A proposal for on-device ad auctions to serve remarketing and custom audiences, without cross-site third-party tracking.
 description: >
   A Privacy Sandbox proposal to serve remarketing and custom audience use cases, designed so it cannot be used by third-parties to track user browsing behavior across sites.
 The API enables on-device auctions by the browser, to choose relevant ads from websites the user has previously visited.
 date: 2022-01-27